Those Old Scientists: Development

 Executive producer Alex Kurtzman envisioned Star Trek: Strange New Worlds, a spin-off from the series Star Trek: Discovery (2017–2024), as an ongoing series that could cover the seven years between Discoverys second season (2019) and the accident that seriously injures Christopher Pike in Star Trek: The Original Series (1966–1969).
 Frequent Star Trek actor and director Jonathan Frakes said in December 2021 that he was booked to direct an episode of the second season of Strange New Worlds, and Paramount+ officially announced the season a month later, ahead of the first season's release.
 Showrunners Henry Alonso Myers and Akiva Goldsman committed to the first season's episodic structure and said they would "go for broke" in differentiating the second season's episodes with unique genres.
 Goldsman said it would have some "creative stretches" and "big swings" that had not been seen in Star Trek before.

 In December 2021, Kurtzman said there was potential for the different Star Trek series he was producing to crossover, as long as there was a story reason to justify this.
 Crossovers between previous Star Trek series were infrequent and generally limited to characters from one series making a guest appearance on another.
 During a Star Trek Universe panel at San Diego Comic-Con in July 2022, star Anson Mount announced that the season would have a crossover episode with the animated comedy series Star Trek: Lower Decks (2020–2024).
-Myers explained that one of the Strange New Worlds writers, David Reed, also worked on the series The Boys (2019–present) which stars Lower Decks voice actor Jack Quaid.
+Myers explained that one of the Strange New Worlds writers, David Reed, also worked on the series The Boys (2019–2026) which stars Lower Decks voice actor Jack Quaid.
 Reed and Quaid had discussed the potential of their Star Trek series crossing over, and Reed suggested the idea to the Strange New Worlds writers.
 They moved forward with the idea after Kurtzman also suggested it.

 The episode is titled "Those Old Scientists", referencing a joke in Lower Decks that explains what future Starfleet officers are referring to when they call the time period of The Original Series the "TOS" era.
 It was written by Kathryn Lyn—a writer on both series—and Bill Wolkoff, and directed by Frakes, who was prevented from directing an episode of the first season when the COVID-19 pandemic impacted his directing schedule for the series Star Trek: Picard (2020–2023).
 Frakes believed he was chosen to direct "Those Old Scientists", the 222nd Star Trek episode he had worked on, because of his guest role as William Riker on Lower Decks and because his long history with the franchise aligned with the amount of lore in the episode.